Move Schedules: Fast persistence computations in coarse dynamic settings: Background

 \subsection{Vineyards}

+Consider a homotopy $F(x,t) : \mathbb{X} \times [0,1] \to \mathbb{R}$ on a triangulable topological space $\mathbb{X}$, and denote its ``snapshot'' at a given time-point $t$ by $f_t(x) = F(x,t)$.
+The snapshot $f_0$ denotes the initial function at time $t = 0$ and $f_1$ denotes the function at the last time step.
+As $t$ varies in $[0,1]$, the points in $\mathrm{dgm}_p(f_t)$ trace curves in $\mathbb{R}^3$ which, by the stability of persistence, will be continuous if $F$ is continuous and the $f_t$'s are tame.
+Cohen-Steiner et al.~\cite{cohen2007stability} referred to these curves as \emph{vines}, a collection of which forms as \emph{vineyard}---the geometric analogy is meant to act as a guidepost for practitioners seeking to understand the evolution of topological structure over time.

-The original purpose of the vineyards algorithm, as described in~\cite{cohen2006vines}, was to compute a continuous 1-parameter family of persistence diagrams over a time-varying filtration, and to detect homological critical events during the construction.
-Notice that homological critical events can only occur when the filtration order changes, though the converse is not true.
-Thus, detecting all such events reduces to computing matrix decompositions at a finite set of time points interleaved between changes in the filtration order.
-At the finest scale, these changes manifest as transpositions of adjacent simplices.
-As a result, a fixed set of rules for maintaining a valid $R = D V$ decomposition under adjacent transpositions is enough to simulate persistence dynamically.
-These rules prescribe certain column and row operations which must be applied to the matrix decomposition either before, during, or after the transposition, in order to ensure decomposition invariants I1 and I2 are respected.
+The original purpose of \emph{vineyards}, as described in~\cite{cohen2006vines}, was to compute a continuous 1-parameter family of persistence diagrams over a time-varying filtration, detecting homological critical events along the way.
+As homological critical events only occur when the filtration order changes, detecting all such events may be reduced to computing valid decompositions at time points interleaving all changes in the filtration order.
+For simplexwise filtrations, these changes manifest as transpositions of adjacent simplices, and thus any fixed set of rules that maintains a valid $R = D V$ decomposition under adjacent column transpositions is sufficient to compute persistence dynamically.